You must register with Human Resources Occupation Medicine (HROM) to use the room on an ongoing basis.

 Users may access the lactation room only for the purposes of expressing, storing and collecting breast milk.

-The door to the lactation room should be kept locked.
+The door to the lactation room in building 490 should be kept locked.

 milk in the refrigerator.

 It is the responsibility of everyone using the lactation room to maintain a clean room ready for the next user.